Oil and Filter Change

 ***Do NOT confuse that 3 mm pipe distance, PROUD of the engine casting....with the CANISTER depth of 3 mm.

-32. The Large High Pressure O-ring is a nominal 44 mm outside diameter and 4.0 mm thickness.
-The metal shim is 0.3 mm thick (0.012").
-The paper gasket is 0.5 mm thick.
-The metal shims seems to measure .011" give or take a bit.
+32. The Large High Pressure O-ring 11-42-1-337-098 is a nominal 44 mm outside diameter and 4.0 mm thickness.
+The metal shim is nominally ~0.3 mm thick (~0.012"), with some small variances in thickness being seen, down to ~0.010".
+Most of the metal shims seem to measure .011" give or take a bit.
+The paper gasket is 0.5 mm thick and is 11-42-1-338-600.
+There was an earlier number.
 These dimensions are NOT important, unless you are using the method described by OAK in the August 2004 issue of Airmail.
 In MY treatment, herein, you need not calculate anything, if things fall within the tolerances I show here.

 33. Once in awhile I am asked about what temperature